rigetti/pyquil/docs/source/noise.rst

-single time can be characterized by some set :math:`\mathcal{O}` of measurement outcomes, e.g., in the simplest case :math:`\mathcal{O} = \{0, 1\}`, and some unnormalized quantum channels (see notebook on gate noise models) that encapsulate 1. the probability of that outcome 2. how the qubit state is affected conditional on the measurement outcome.
+single time can be characterized by some set :math:`\mathcal{O}` of measurement outcomes, e.g., in the simplest case :math:`\mathcal{O} = \{0, 1\}`, and some unnormalized quantum channels (see notebook on gate noise models) that encapsulate: 1. the probability of that outcome, and 2. how the qubit state is affected conditional on the measurement outcome.

 Here the *outcome* is understood as classical information that has been extracted from the quantum system.